abilian/nua/nua-lib/README.md

 This subproject contains code that is shared between the various Nua subprojects.

-The `nua-lib` code beeing used by `nua-runtime`, It should have as little dependencies as possible
+The `nua-lib` code beeing used by `nua-agent`, It should have as little dependencies as possible

 ## Content